arduino/docs-content/content/hardware/11.accessories/modulino-nodes/modulino-movement/tutorials/how-movement/content.md

 ---
-title: "Modulino Movement"
+title: "Getting Started with Modulino Movement"
-description: "Complete guide for the Modulino Movement 6-axis IMU sensor module."
+description: "Complete guide for the Modulino Movement 6-axis IMU sensor module and programming with Arduino and MicroPython."
 tags:
  - Modulino
  - Movement